 Medical Devices

 Certification Experts is your full-service compliance partner and guides you through the complete CE marking procedure for medical devices.
-With over 25 years of experience, our team of 15+ specialists will help you to obtain access to the EU/UK market.
+With over 25 years of experience, our team of 15+ specialists will help you to obtain access to the EU-, UK- and Swiss markets.

 Who We Serve